edlins/libPCA9685/README.md

         which allows for fast and efficient block reading and writing of all registers using I2C combined transactions.

         The quickstart example application computes 16 new random PWM values and writes them to the PCA9685.
-        All of this happens in a single 16-channel "refresh".

         The PCA9685demo example application allows the user to set each channel manually or press 'a' to activate automatic mode.

-        Copyright (c) 2016 Scott Edlin
+        Copyright (c) 2016 - 2018 Scott Edlin
         edlins ta yahoo tod com

 DEPENDENCIES

+        CMake version 3.0 or later is required to build the library.
+        A working C compiler is also required.  gcc 4.9.2 works well.

+        The following hardware-specific dependencies apply to the Raspbian platform.
+This may be adapted to other Debian variants but the scope of the differences is not currently known.

         libPCA9685 requires two working and loaded I2C kernel modules (i2c_bcm-2708 and i2c_dev) in order to access the I2C bus via the /dev/i2c-N device files.
-        On the intended Raspbian platforms, as of 20160819, this is accomplished by adding the following lines to the /boot/config.txt
+On the intended Raspbian platforms, as of this writing, this is accomplished by adding the following lines to the /boot/config.txt file:
-        file:

         dtparam=i2c_arm=on
         dtparam=i2c_arm_baudrate=1000000

-        The first line enables the I2C system and the second line raises the baudrate from the default 100kHz to 1MHz which is the speed of Fast-mode plus (Fm+) devices such as the PCA9685.
+        The first line enables the I2C system and the second line raises the baudrate from the default 100 kHz to 1 MHz which is the speed of Fast-mode plus (Fm+) devices such as the PCA9685.
-        Note that with short wire runs and minimal RFI/EMI I have been able to run the PCA9685 on the I2C bus at 2MHz without errors, which effectively doubles the refresh rate but YMMV.
+        Note that with short wire runs and minimal RFI/EMI I have been able to run the PCA9685 on the I2C bus at 2 MHz without errors, which effectively doubles the refresh rate but YMMV.

         Also, this library requires combined transactions which are not